-On the basis of a careful consideration of the history, the architecture and other features of this building, the Landmarks Preservation Commission finds that the Longacre Theater has a special character, special historical and aesthetic interest and value as part of the development, heritage and cultural characteristics of New York City, New York State, and the nation.
+On the basis of a careful consideration of the history, the architecture and other features of this Interior, the Landmarks Preservation Commission finds that the Longacre Theater, first floor interior consisting of the auditorium, the stage; the first balcony floor interior consisting of the first balcony, the upper part of the auditorium; the second balcony floor interior consisting of the second balcony, and the upper part of the auditorium and ceiling; and the fixtures and interior components of these spaces, including but not limited to, wall and ceiling surfaces, doors, stair railings and attached decorative elements; has a special character, special historical and aesthetic interest and value as part of the development, heritage and cultural characteristics of New York City, New York State, and the nation, and the Interior or parts thereof are thirty years old or more, and that the Interior is one which is customarily open and accessible to the public, and to which the public is customarily invited.

-The Commission further finds that, among its important qualities, the Longacre Theater survives as one of the historic playhouses that symbolize American theater for both New York and the nation; that, built in 1912-13, it survives today as one of the oldest theaters in New York City; that it was constructed to house the office and theatrical productions of Harry H. Frazee, a prominent Broadway producer; that its neo-French Classic style facade by Henry B. Herts is an exceptionally handsome design; that among its significant architectural features is a wealth of Renaissance-inspired ornament including five bays formed by Corinthian pilasters, stylized floral forms and figures, friezes, and theatrical masques; that for three quarters of a century the Longacre Theater has served as home to countless numbers of plays through which the Broadway theater has come to personify American theater; and that as such it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.
+The Commission further finds that, among its important qualities, the Longacre Theater Interior survives as one of the historic theater interiors that symbolize American theater for both New York and the nation; that it was constructed to house the office and theatrical productions of Harry H. Frazee, a prominent Broadway producer; that it was designed by Henry B. Herts, one of New York's preeminent theater architects; that the design of the auditorium incorporates a configuration notable for its intimacy; that for three quarters of a century the Longacre Theater Interior has served as home to countless numbers of plays through which the Broadway theater has come to personify American theater; and that as such it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.

-Accordingly, pursuant to the provisions of Chapter 21, Section 534, of the Charter of the City of New York and Chapter 8-A of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as a Landmark the Longacre Theater, 220-228 West 48th Street, Borough of Manhattan and designates Tax Map Block 1019, Lot 50, Borough of Manhattan, as its Landmark Site.
+Accordingly, pursuant to the provisions of Chapter 21, Section 534, of the Charter of the City of New York and Chapter 8-A of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as an Interior Landmark the Longacre Theater, first floor interior consisting of the auditorium, the stage; the first balcony floor interior consisting of the first balcony, the upper part of the auditorium; the second balcony floor interior consisting of the second balcony, and the upper part of the auditorium and ceiling; and the fixtures and interior components of these spaces, including but not limited to, wall and ceiling surfaces, doors, stair railings and attached decorative elements; 220-228 West 48th Street, Borough of Manhattan and designates Tax Map Block 1019, Lot 50, Borough of Manhattan, as its Landmark Site.